3 Top Cruise Ship Stocks To Watch in 2022

 3. Norwegian Cruise Line Holdings (NCLH)

-Coming in as the third-largest cruise line in the world, Norwegian has a fleet of 28 ships sailing to more than 490 global destinations.
+Coming in as the third-largest cruise line in the world, Norwegian has a fleet of 17 ships that typically sail to more than 490 global destinations.
 By 2027, the cruise line plans to add nine ships to its inventory.
-In the meantime, Norwegian has three ships in service and plans to return nine more before the end of the year.

 People worldwide have been waiting anxiously to resume their vacations aboard cruise ships.
-Investors could consider this eagerness as a sign that the cruise industry might be a great place to purchase stocks after a long-awaited economic recovery and end to the pandemic.
+Investors could consider this eagerness a sign that the cruise industry might be a great place to invest despite economic uncertainty and ongoing challenges due to COVID.

 Savvy investors concentrate on industries and businesses that they know, understand and thoroughly research before buying stock.
 Sound investing involves learning companies’ business models and how they compare to other companies in the same industry.